-- 6. Agencies should periodically review regulations and make technical amendments (i.e., nonsubstantive amendments that do not require notice and comment) as necessary to ensure that complete and accurate access information is included in all regulations that incorporate by reference.
-Agencies should ensure that they are notified of all changes to access information. - 7.
-Agencies that regularly incorporate private standards should adopt internal procedures to ensure good communication of emerging revisions to those within the agency charged with making policy decisions and writing rules.
-Agencies should consider participating in standard-setting activities in order to maintain awareness of emerging revisions. - 8.
-Agencies should not address updating challenges by confining incorporations by reference to non-binding guidance documents.
-If an agency intends to make compliance with extrinsic material mandatory, it should incorporate that material by reference in a regulation. - 9.
-Agencies that find it prohibitively burdensome to keep up with revisions of standards incorporated by reference in regulations should use equivalency determinations or enforcement discretion to minimize the harm caused by out-of-date references.
-In the interests of fairness and transparency, agencies should publish regulations or guidance establishing the policies and principles governing equivalency determinations or guiding this use of enforcement discretion.
+7. Agencies that regularly incorporate private standards should adopt internal procedures to ensure good communication of emerging revisions to those within the agency charged with making policy decisions and writing rules.
+Agencies should consider participating in standard-setting activities in order to maintain awareness of emerging revisions.9

+8. Agencies should not address updating challenges by confining incorporations by reference to non-binding guidance documents.
+If an agency intends to make compliance with extrinsic material mandatory, it should incorporate that material by reference in a legislative rule.

+9. In the interests of fairness and transparency, agencies should publish regulations or guidance establishing the policies and principles governing equivalency determinations or guiding this use of enforcement discretion in situations where they have been unable to update incorporations by reference in regulations.

+10. For non-controversial substantive updates to incorporations by reference in regulations, agencies authorized to regulate under Section 553 of the APA should use direct final rulemaking.10

+8 "Access information" informs the public of where it can inspect or obtain a copy of the incorporated material.
+See 1 C.F.R. § 51.9(b)(4); Nat'l Archives & Records Admin., Federal Register Document Drafting Handbook § 6.4 (Jan.
+2011).

-See Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
+9 See Administrative Conference of the United States, Recommendation 78-4, Federal Agency Interaction with Private Standard-Setting Organizations in Health and Safety Regulation, 44 Fed.
 Reg.
 1,357 (Jan.
 5, 1979).